Willamalane strives to meet current park and recreation demands while planning for the needs of future generations.

 The Community Needs Assessment is listed in the Plan Appendices.

 Development of Strategies and Actions were a major milestone in the Park and Recreation Comprehensive Plan process.
 The Draft Strategies and Actions were developed based primarily on the findings of the Community Needs Assessment.
-Since that time, staff has met with and received input from our agency partners, City of Springfield, Lane County and Springfield Public Schools, and made presentations to their elected and appointed leaders.
+Staff met with and received input from our agency partners, City of Springfield, Lane County and Springfield Public Schools, and made presentations to their elected and appointed leaders.

 Staff has updated the strategies and actions from the 2004 Park and Recreation Comprehensive Plan by: